oruga-ui/oruga/packages/docs/guide/README.md

 ```

 ::: tip
 For a complete customization you can import `@oruga-ui/oruga/dist/oruga-lite.css`.
-It's a light stylesheet thant doesn't provide all attributes that you would customize by CSS or SASS/SCSS variables.
+It's a light stylesheet that doesn't provide all attributes that you would customize by CSS or SASS/SCSS variables.
 :::

 ### Overriding classes